kaleidawave/kaleidawave.github.io/src/about.md

 ---
 layout: main_layout.njk
-title: kaleidawave - About
+title: About
 ---

-I am 20 from the UK.
-Interested in language design, zero cost abstractions and the web.
+Hey I am Ben, currently 20 and live in the UK.
+I am interested in language design, mathematics, zero cost abstractions and the web.

 ### Other Links: